softr/twiko/readme.md

 ## Compatibility

-This package is compatible with Mako 4.2, 4.3, 4.4 and 4.5 versions
+This package is compatible with Mako >=5.0 versions